PEAK-Legacy/PyDicia/README.txt

 you are extending a CRM or other database that was written by somebody else.)

 This version of PyDicia is an alpha proof-of-concept release.
+It is actually usable -- I've in fact been using it in production for over a year, shipping dozens of envelopes and packages a month all over the US, Canada, and Europe.
-It is actually usable -- I've already used it to print about a dozen international shipping labels to almost as many countries.
-However, the API is subject to change, the reference documentation is sketchy, and the developer's guide lacks detail about some of the more advanced features.
-This should improve in future releases, but I just want to get this milestone out to start with.
-Reading the DAZzle XML API specification is a good idea if you want to use this; make sure you get at least the 7.0.x version, as that's required.
+However, the API is still potentially subject to change, the reference documentation is sketchy, and the developer's guide lacks detail about some of the more advanced features.
+This should improve in future releases, but at least this way, you can use it now, if you need something like it.
+Reading the `DAZzle XML API specification`_ is a good idea if you want to use this, though;
+the 8.0 version is the latest, although PyDicia also supports 7.0.x versions.

+.. _DAZzle XML API specification: http://fileserver.surveygizmo.com/users/4508/dazzleXMLInterfaceV8.pdf

 PyDicia uses the ElementTree, simplegeneric, and DecoratorTools packages, and requires Python 2.4 or higher (due to use of decorators and the ``Decimal``